tapiolindqvist75/MusicComposer/README.md

 -	last note of each measure is more likely to be eiter Tonic, Mediant or Dominant.
 - chords are assigned by comparing chord notes to measure notes.

 Program generates MusicXml file or Midi file.
-Files have been made and tested only with MuseScore application.
-Music is generated only in C-major and C-minor.
+Files have been made and tested only with MuseScore, Sibelius and Flat.io (doesn't support two staffs so only without chords works) applications.

 ## Future versions